JustFallBack/pascal-compiler/README.md

 - CHAR
 - DOUBLE

+**Note : DISPLAY is not supported when using FOR statements.**

 ## Grammar

 -  Statement := AssignementStatement | IfStatement | WhileStatement | ForStatement | BlockStatement | DisplayStatement
 -  IfStatement := "IF" Expression "THEN" Statement [ "ELSE" Statement ]
 -  WhileStatement := "WHILE" Expression "DO" Statement
--  ForStatement := "FOR" AssignementStatement "To" Expression "DO" Statement
+-  ForStatement := "FOR" AssignementStatement ( "TO" | "DOWNTO" ) Expression "DO" Statement
 -  BlockStatement := "BEGIN" Statement { ";" Statement } "END"
 -  DisplayStatement := "DISPLAY" Expression